 She specialises in stories that feature strong girls (but that doesn’t mean that boys can’t read them).
 No princesses.
 No damsels in distress.
 No fairies.

-Sam is also a slam poet, and you can see her in action here.
+Sam is also a slam poet, and you can see one of her first-ever performances here.

 The Anti-Princess Club was released by Allen & Unwin in March, 2015.